Hautot-sur-Mer

 Hautot-sur-Mer (/fr/, literally Hautot on Sea) is a commune in the Seine-Maritime department in the Normandy region in northern France.

 Geography

 A small town of farming and light industry situated in the Pays de Caux, immediately to the west of Dieppe, at the junction of the D 75, D 56 and D 925 roads.
 The chalk cliffs and pebble beach of the commune look out over the English Channel.
 The river Scie flows through the commune and to the sea at the small tourist resort of Pourville.

 History

 The commune was formed in 1822 by the joining together of the communes of Hautot ("Hotot" in 1240), Petit-Appeville and Pourville, on the coast.
 It was here that a large force of Canadian soldiers came ashore during the ill-fated Dieppe Raid on 19 August 1942.

-Claude Monet painted scenes in the region, including The Rocks at Pourville, Low Tide (1882), which is held by the Memorial Art Galley at the University of Rochester in New York.
+Claude Monet painted scenes in the region, including The Rocks at Pourville, Low Tide (1882), which is held by the Memorial Art Gallery at the University of Rochester in New York.